-Former President Hosni Mubarak's departure in early 2011 precipitated an editorial u-turn among state media outlets that had served for decades as government mouthpieces.
+Former President Hosni Mubarak's departure in early 2011 precipitated an editorial u-turn among state media that had served for decades as government mouthpieces.

 Television is the most popular source for news.
 There are two state-run national TVs and six regional channels.
 Around 20 new private networks have emerged in the post-Mubarak era.

 Egypt is a big force in satellite TV.
 Most leading Arab pay TV networks have a presence at Media Production City in Cairo.
 Egypt was the first Arab nation to have its own satellite, Nilesat.

 The number of privately-owned newspaper titles has soared since the 2011 uprising.

 Some 29.8 million Egyptians were online by June 2012 (InternetWorldStats.com).

 There were just under 14 million Facebook users by May 2013, comprising more than 25% of all users in the Middle East.
 The platform was used to garner support for the 2011 uprising.

 Prominent politicians, Islamist groups and the military run Facebook and Twitter accounts.